leogreal/fullstack-python-test/README.md

 >  * `Search` - The user must be able to filter orders by a interval of price and interval of creation date
 >  * `List` - The user must be able to see a list of orders
 >  * `Details` - The user must be able to see order details (product name, quantity, price)

-## WEB API Main Tasks

-> 1. Create the following unauthenticated service endpoints
->  * `/signin` - *POST* - receiving an user name and a password
->  * `/signup` - *POST* - receiving an user full display name, an user name, a password and e-mail address.
-Upon save time, add the current date and time to the database.
-An unique id must be created and used throughout the `/order/` POST endpoint described later in this document

-> 2. Create the following authenticated service endpoints
->  * `/products` - *POST* - insert a new product to the product table with the following fields: id, name, description, price, creation date
->  * `/products/{id}` - *POST* - delete a product sending a product id
->  * `/products/{id}` - *PUT* - update all passed fields in its appropriate record
->  * `/orders` - *POST* - inserts an order receiving an user id and a list of products id with the current price and quantity
->  * `/orders` - *GET* - returns all orders from the logged user.
-The search must accept optional filters by price range and date interval of creation date
->  * `/orders/{orderId}` - *GET* - returns details from a specific order.
-Details are the total value of the order and a list of products with their individual quantity and the price

 ## Services Requisites
 - All endpoints must have automated tests that will prove the requisites are implemented